stellajo99/TravelRecommendation/README.md

 - For 'Clustering' folder, you can either run py file on Python IDE or run ipynb on Jupyter Notebook.
 - With 'Edit_Distance_Hierarchical_Clustering' file, you can compute edit distance between string sequences and cluster them.
 - With 'DBSCAN/K-Means/Hierarchical_cosine_sim' files, you can compare the results of three clustering using cosine similarities.
-- With 'RelaxedLCS' file, you can
+- With 'RelaxedLCS' file, you can get relaxed version of longest common subsequence.
 - Using Jupyter Notebook is recommended, for it is convenient to see the result of the code.